SheridanCavalier/2023_sc_iso_paper/README.txt

 	./Demux_by_kmer.py -i

 5. match_fastas.py
-   #this needs to just be combined with demux nano as the first step
+   #this needs to just be combined with demux nano (now make barcode files)as the first step

-4.
+5. make_barcode_files.py